 Evansville Trails Coalition Map

-The Evansville Trails Coalition regional map features Evansville area trails.
+The Evansville Trails Coalition regional map features Evansville area trails and is currently being updated.
 Trails and greenways help to promote physical activity, which is ever important in this era of obesity and other chronic illnesses directly related to the lack of exercise.
 If people in our community have the opportunity to walk and ride bikes safely, they take advantage of it.
 View The Evansville Trails Coalition regional map here.

 West Side Trails